rortega/Frukah/README.md

 # Frukah
 This is a Frida/Gui tool used for dynamic analysis of android applications.
 The tool allows you to inject/hook javascript to various java methods.
 This will allow you to follow/modify the applications logic.
 This tool is normally used for pentesting mobile/android applications.

 This tool does require Frida and PySimpleGui.
-Go to(https://frida.re/docs/android/) to install Frida use pip to install PySimpleGui
+Go to(https://frida.re/docs/android/) to install Frida use pip to install PySimpleGui.
+Tool at the moment has not been tested on a windows environment.

 At the moment, this application will only work on Android Studio Emulator.
 Future releases will work on any mobile device and any thick client (.exe)